Shenhe, Shenyang

-The Shenhe District (沈河区 (Shěnhé Qū)) is one of ten districts of Shenyang, the capital of Liaoning Province in Northeast China.
-Shenhe serves as the central district of Shenyang and currently hosts the seat of the City Government.
-It borders the districts of Dadong to the northeast, Dongling to the southeast, Heping to the west, and Huanggu to the northwest.
+The Shenhe District (沈河区 (Shěnhé Qū)) is one of ten districts of Shenyang, the capital of Liaoning province and the largest urban center in Northeast China.
+Shenhe District is where Shenyang's old city (within the long-demolished city walls) resided, currently serves as one of the two central districts of Shenyang (along with Heping District) and hosts the seat of the City Government.
+It borders the Dadong District to the northeast, Hunnan District to the south, Heping District to the west, and Huanggu District to the northwest.

 Administrative subdivisions

-There are 10 subdistricts within the district.
+There are 11 subdistricts within the district.